What are Normal Testosterone Levels by Age in Men & Women? - Balance My Hormones TRT in the UK

 Testosterone levels by age chart

-The following outlines testosterone levels by age in chart format so you can understand normal testosterone levels by age range.
+The following outlines testosterone levels by age in chart format so you can understand normal testosterone levels by age range in both male and females.

 AgeMale (in ng/dl)Female (in ng/dl)